In Focus: The Holocaust Through the VHEC Collection

 These artefacts have the power to engage students’ interest and understanding.
 They help students appreciate how Canada’s present diversity and multicultural identity evolved out of a more exclusionary past.

-- 5 thematic sections – Antisemitism, Fascism and Nazism, the Ku Klux Klan, Canadian Immigration and Propaganda
+- Five thematic sections: Anti-semitism, Fascism and Nazism, the Ku Klux Klan, Canadian Immigration and Propaganda

 - Strategy for working with primary source materials

 - Student information sheets, discussion extension questions & glossary